George Grauel Faculty Fellowship

 - Indicate other pending or approved grant support for this project.

-- List previous summer research awards and their results.
+- List all previous summer research awards and their results.

 - Provide a statement of not more than a few sentences, in layperson’s language, describing your proposed project.

-- Describe your project more fully by addressing the following topics in the order listed below.
-Please note that each of the six component parts of the project description has a word limit.
+- Describe your project more fully by addressing ALL of the following topics in the order listed below.
+There is a 750-word limit for all of these topics combined.

 - Does your project require IRB or IACUC approval?